Collagen and Fillers In-depth

-Soft tissue filler procedures are minimally invasive cosmetic treatments used to correct signs of facial aging, or facial volume deficiency/volume loss.
+Soft tissue filler procedures are minimally invasive cosmetic treatments used to correct signs of facial aging and facial volume deficiency/volume loss.
 There are many different classes of soft tissue fillers, but they share the common characteristic of being injected under the skin.
-Older or younger patients alike use fillers for their cosmetic enhancements.
+Older and younger patients alike use fillers for their cosmetic enhancements.

 With age, injectable facial fillers treat the following changes:

-- Loss of youthful fullness of the face (cheeks, lips, eyelids, temples, etc…) and hands
+- Loss of youthful fullness in the face (cheeks, lips, eyelids, temples, etc.) and hands

-With younger patients without significant signs of aging, injectable fillers enhance volume, such as for:
+With younger patients that do not have significant signs of aging, injectable fillers can enhance volume for the purpose of:

-- having little or no down time for the procedure
+- Having little to no downtime after the procedure

 Types of Fillers Available

-There are many types of filler on the market; they are categorized by their ‘active’ component.
+There are many types of fillers on the market; they are categorized by their “active” component.

 |Filler Type:||Brand Name:|

 |Hyaluronic Acid Based||JUVÉDERM® Ultra, JUVÉDERM® Ultra Plus, JUVÉDERM VOLBELLA®, JUVÉDERM VOLUMA®, JUVEDERM® VOLIFT™,